Tips for Teaching the Juniors

-Add occasional "church songs” to regular Bible class songs.
+Add hymns from the worship songbook occasionally to regular Bible class songs.
 Teach the boys how to lead the songs (and prayers).
 As the authority in the class, the teacher may do so.
 However, girls shouldn’t lead in a mixed class so they have the pattern God established engrained in them.

 Use instruction and discussion in class.
 Avoid taking class time with busy work (puzzle pages or merely filling out workbook)

 These students are able to memorize long passages, even whole chapters.
 They should know books of Bible by divisions and writers.
 Teach them the reason for memorizing (Thy Word have I hid in mine heart that I might not sin against thee Psa.
 119:11).

 They are beginning to think independently.
 The why of a lesson or principle must be discussed.

 Students may challenge the teacher’s authority.
 Stay firm, fair, and consistent.